Remastersys can do 2 things: It can make a full system backup including personal stuff

 sudo apt-get update

-Install remastersys using the following command
+Install remastersys using the

 sudo apt-get install remastersys